2026 04 01

 Product Carbon Footprint Analyst

-The European Central Bank (ECB) and major investors have issued a warning: lowering reporting requirements doesn’t simplify—it weakens companies’ ability to attract capital and anticipate risks.
 The debate comes after the approval in Brussels of the Omnibus package, aimed at reducing the regulatory burden on European companies.
-But the message from the market and the supervisor is different: sustainability is no longer measured just for compliance—it’s measured to compete.
+But the message from the market and the supervisor is different: sustainability is no longer measured to comply, it is measured to compete.

 The ECB frames it in terms of financial stability.
 If data is incomplete or inconsistent, the likelihood increases that risks will accumulate off the radar.
 Investors, meanwhile, translate this into capital allocation.
-More than 200 institutions have warned that reducing data quality and comparability makes it harder to identify which companies are truly prepared for the transition to a low-carbon economy.
+More than 200 signatory institutions have warned that reducing data quality and comparability makes it harder to identify which companies are truly prepared for the transition to a low-carbon economy.

 In practice, this leads to greater uncertainty.
 And in markets that depend on information to function, uncertainty always comes at a cost.